 100 State Street

-The Diverse Scholars Program at Framingham State University provides opportunities for students with intellectual and developmental disabilities, ages 18-22, to engage in FSU courses, internships, and student life.
+The Diverse Scholars Program at Framingham State University provides opportunities for transition-aged students with intellectual and developmental disabilities (18-22), to engage in FSU courses, internships, and student life.
 We believe inclusion and participation by all students is essential for a thriving community of learners.
 Students in the Diverse Scholars Program gain access to:

-- University Coursework: students can audit one general education courses aligned with the student’s interest and long-term employment goals.
+University Coursework: students can audit one general education course aligned with the student’s interest and long-term employment goals.

-- Campus Events: students are encouraged to attend any of the several campus events open to FSU community as well as become a member of one the many student clubs and affinity groups.
+Campus Events: students are encouraged to attend any of the several campus events open to FSU community as well as become a member of one of the many student clubs and affinity groups.